Free cookie consent management tool by TermsFeed

 driverClassName: org.mariadb.jdbc.Driver

-url: "jdbc:mariadb://mariadb-appian.my-site-namespace.svc.cluster.local:3306/AppianDS?useOldAliasMetadataBehavior=true"
+url: "jdbc:mariadb://mariadb-appian.<MY_SITE_NAMESPACE>.svc.cluster.local:3306/AppianDS?useOldAliasMetadataBehavior=true"

 username: username